-There are over eighteen printable exponent worksheets on this page.
-These teach raising a base number to different powers like the squares and cubes, etc.
+There are eighteen third grade printable exponent worksheets on this page.
+These teach raising a base number to different powers like the squares and cubes from different perspectives.

-You can teach the powers of ten as a base, how to simplify exponents, and
+You can teach kids to memorize the squares and cubes, to learn the powers of ten as a base, and how to simplify exponents.

 The area of a square uses the same Math facts as the formula for making a square.

 Squares are numbers multiplied to the second power.

 Cubes are numbers multiplied to the third power.

 Use these exponents worksheets to practice the multiplication facts necessary to find the squares and cubes.

 Cube worksheets are below and use the same chart as these square worksheets.
 The printable exponent chart on the right has four of the one on the left and can be cut to use as a bookmark in a math book or kept in a desk, binder, or taped in the math text.

 These first two worksheets are great practice because the equation is right on the page.